 The U.S. and U.K. ban on laptops and other large devices (tablets, cameras, video cameras, etc.) onboard flights originating in select Middle East and North Africa airports will likely continue for months and perhaps indefinitely.

-While the Department of Homeland Security continues to assert that this ban on various electronics is airport-specific, not targeting either countries or airlines, the airlines affected are Middle Eastern- or African-based that fly directly to the United States from 10 airports located in eight countries.
-Those airports are: Abu Dhabi International Airport (AUH), Ataturk International Airport (IST), Cairo International Airport (CAI), Dubai International Airport (DXB), Hamad International Airport (DOH), King Abdul-Aziz International Airport (JED), King Khalid International Airport (RUH), Kuwait International Airport (KWI), Mohammed V Airport (CMN), and Queen Alia International Airport (AMM)
+While the Department of Homeland Security continues to assert that this ban on various electronics is airport-specific, not targeting either countries or airlines, the airlines originally affected are Middle Eastern- or African-based that fly directly to the United States from 10 airports located in eight countries.
+Those airports were: Abu Dhabi International Airport (AUH), Ataturk International Airport (IST), Cairo International Airport (CAI), Dubai International Airport (DXB), Hamad International Airport (DOH), King Abdul-Aziz International Airport (JED), King Khalid International Airport (RUH), Kuwait International Airport (KWI), Mohammed V Airport (CMN), and Queen Alia International Airport (AMM)

 No United States-based carriers are currently affected by the electronic ban.
-The nine foreign airlines affected are: EgyptAir, Emirates, Etihad Airways, Kuwait Airways, Qatar Airways, Royal Air Maroc, Royal Jordanian Airlines, Saudia, and Turkish Airlines.
+The nine foreign airlines originally affected were: EgyptAir, Emirates, Etihad Airways, Kuwait Airways, Qatar Airways, Royal Air Maroc, Royal Jordanian Airlines, Saudia, and Turkish Airlines.
 The United Kingdom followed suit immediately with its own similar ban, which also prohibits electronics from being brought onto the plane from the same area airports and as a result affects British Airlines too.

 Emirates, Qatar Airways and Turkish Airlines have each proactively taken the step of allowing customers to gate-check electronics for added security rather than simply stowing them in luggage prior to departure, which also allows business travelers to continue to work at least a bit longer.
 Read more about the experience of flying Qatar Airlines in this story from “The Points Guy.”
 Granted, none of this helps business travelers who need to work on a flight.
 At the time of this writing, Emirates was providing tablets to business and first-class passengers for up to two hours to help its upper-class passengers, and Etihad and Qatar Airways were also offering to loan laptops and/or tablets to business class passengers who can then use a USB to upload any work they will need to access during a flight.
 In this case, extra security steps would be needed to assure any of your data, including personal information, does not remain on the computer.